amethystlyre/Text-Editor---PWA/README.md

 ## Description

 A text editor webpage built using PWA concepts.
+This editor can be used when device is offline and can be installed as a web app on user device.
+The content is saved on the device locally.

 ## Table of Contents